gnolang/gno/docs/gno-infrastructure/validators/running-a-validator.md

 ## 1. Initialize the configurations (required)

+- Initializes the Gno node configuration locally with default values, which includes the base and module configurations
+- A required step in order for the Gno.land node to function correctly.

 ```bash
 gnoland config init
 ```

 ## 2. Initialize the secrets (required)

+- initializes the validator private key, the node p2p key and the validator's last sign state
+- A required step which may otherwise prevent blocks from being produced.

 ```bash
 gnoland secrets init